 In January 2019, the OAG joined 13 other states and the District of Columbia in petitioning EPA to initiate a rulemaking to close certain loopholes in the reporting requirements for the importation and manufacture of asbestos and asbestos-containing products.
-Under the current rules, EPA does not require companies to report the importation of raw asbestos, finished articles containing asbestos, or products that contain asbestos impurities.
+Under the rules then in place, EPA did not require companies to report the importation of raw asbestos, finished articles containing asbestos, or products that contain asbestos impurities.
 EPA has long recognized that "asbestos is one of the most hazardous substances to which humans are exposed in both occupational and non-occupational settings," but nonetheless denied the petition to gain a more complete picture of the routes by which Maryland residents are exposed to this harmful chemical in their everyday lives.

 On June 28, 2019, the OAG joined nine other states and the District of Columbia in challenging the denial of the rulemaking petition in the Northern District of California v.
 EPA, (Case No. 3:19-cv-03807).
 Without the reporting requirements sought by the petition, EPA would have incomplete information as it finalizes an ongoing risk assessment for asbestos under section 6 of the Toxic Substances Control Act (TSCA), 15 U.S.C. § 2605, and the states will not fully know how asbestos continues to affect their residents.
 The court heard arguments on the merits in November 2020, and ruled in favor of the states on December 22, 2020.
-Following a dispute over the scope of the ordered remedy, the states' coalition settled with EPA in April 2021.
-Under the terms of that settlement, EPA will take further regulatory action to address the concerns raised in the petition.
+Following a dispute over the scope of the ordered remedy the parties settled in April 2021.
+Pursuant to that settlement agreement, EPA published a final rule requiring more comprehensive reporting of the importing and manufacturing of asbestos containing products in July 2023.